Our agency is a top national producer for Aetna Medicare Supplements for several years now. That’s how much we like them.

 You simply just ask if your provider accepts Medicare.
 If he or she answers yes, then Medicare will pay its share and it will send the remainder of any bills off to Aetna.

-Medicare Advantage plans work very differently than Medicare Supplements.
+To summarize, Medicare Advantage plans work very differently than Medicare Supplements.
+You should research them carefully before you enroll.
 Learn more about them here.

 Aetna Medigap Plans through Boomer Benefits